ethereumjs/ethereumjs-monorepo/packages/vm/developer.md

 0x scripts/benchmarks/mainnetBlocks.js scripts/benchmarks/fixture/blocks-prestate.json
 ```

 and open the link it generates.

-For a high-level introduction on flamen graphs see e.g. [this](https://blog.codecentric.de/en/2017/09/jvm-fire-using-flame-graphs-analyse-performance/) blog article (the non-Java part).
+For a high-level introduction on flame graphs see e.g. [this](https://blog.codecentric.de/en/2017/09/jvm-fire-using-flame-graphs-analyse-performance/) blog article (the non-Java part).